gleb-hleb/simple-flask-web-app/README.md

     - `GET` serves up the *edit.html* file
     - `POST` create a new user
 7. `/edit/<user_id>`
-    - `GET` serves up the *edit.html* file with preloded user data form
+    - `GET` serves up the *edit.html* file with preloaded user data form
     - `POST` edit a user
 8. `/load/source/<source_id>` load data from source file by *source_id*
 9. `/load/all` load all data from source files *asynchronously*